 A good noise canceling / reduction headset works wonders for the ears of the crew.
 In the good old days, headsets used to be passive noise canceling but the last couple of years manufacturers are using special designed electronics to actively cancel out noise in the headset.
 A minor drawback is that these will need electrical power in the form of batteries or be wired from the panel.

 For this to work the headset has two extra microphones one near each ear cup picking up noise, which is then fed 180° out of phase with the sound coming in from the normal microphone boom.
-A DSP (digital signal processor) is used in this audio circuit.
+A DSP (digital signal processor) is used in this audio circuit to accomplish this.

 Most models have extras like left/right volume controls, frequency equalizers or tone control and even Bluetooth to connect a mobile phone or iPad (EFB) for notifications from your device as an extra option or selling point for the customer.